John-Abbott-College/4A8-Notes/07_Connecting_to_a_database.md

 Follow the instructions on this page to install SQLite: [Installation Instructions](https://www.sqlitetutorial.net/download-install-sqlite/)

+**You do not need to install an SQLite GUI tool.**

 >**Keep a list of all the steps you have taken.**
 >
 >If you get stuck, you need to have the list of all the steps you have taken to help the trouble-shooting
 >
 >*Before* asking for help, verify that the list of steps you took are consistent with the instructions.

 Verify that you can run SQLite from the command line!!!!
-You do not need to install an SQLite GUI tool.